… what a person plants, he or she will harvest. [1. Galatians 6:7, The Message, gender modified.]

 Consider the story of when I would walk once a week or so from my office to a Bible study downtown.
 Often, I would pass homeless people on the walk.
 I kept a few dollars folded separate from everything else in my pocket so that I could easily give it as I felt lead to to so.
-As each person asked, I would pause and consult my conscience.2 As I felt led, I would give.
+As each person asked, I would pause and consult my conscience.[2.
+Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver.]
+As I felt led, I would give.

 One day, I was compelled to start saying “in Jesus name” each time I gave.
 “O.K.,” I thought.
 “How hard could that be.”
 So, when the opportunity came, I opened my mouth to speak — and stuttered something even I didn’t understand.
 Giving “in Jesus name” turned out to be a lot harder than I expected.

 The Nature of the Seed

 When I give, if my intention is to look good to others or to be a good person, then that is what I harvest.
 So, when the harvest comes others see me as good in their estimation or worse, I see myself as good in my estimation.
 The intention of my planted seed is harvested.

 Neither result is a good return on the investment.
 The Christian disciple seeks for “Christ to be magnified in our bodies whether by life or by death.”[3.
 Philippians 1:19-20.]

 Perhaps that what David meant when he prayed, “search me, God, and know my heart; test me and know my anxious thoughts.”[4.Psalm 139:23.]

 Maybe David knew that there were places where his intentions were not right.
 Maybe David suspected that there were places where his true intentions were hidden, even from himself.